Keystroke Injection

 SCROLLLOCK

-- Keep in mind that uppercase letters, standalone or in a
+Keep in mind that uppercase letters, standalone or in a STRING

 .

 key in this example toggles the lock state.
 This is because the lock state is maintained by the operating system, not the keyboard.
-In most cases, when the key is pressed the operating system will report back to the keyboard information that indicates whether or not to light the caps lock LED on the keyboard itself.- How will the results of the above payload change if caps lock were enabled on the target before the USB Rubber Ducky payload were run?
+In most cases, when the key is pressed the operating system will report back to the keyboard information that indicates whether or not to light the caps lock LED on the keyboard itself.

 key if the lock state were not already enabled.